-You have the right to be promptly informed by Us of any personal data loss, theft or compromise arising directly or indirectly from the Service, and any supporting systems or declared Data Processors (see Section 11) involved with delivering, supporting, maintaining, monitoring or improving the Service.
+You have the right to be promptly informed by Us of any personal or company data loss, theft or compromise arising directly or indirectly from the Service, and any supporting systems or declared Data Processors (see Section 11) involved with delivering, supporting, maintaining, monitoring or improving the Service.
 Similarly, We are required to notify the Information Commissioner’s Office promptly, as the supervisory authority for the United Kingdom.
 As a user of the Service, you have a responsibility to safeguard and manage your Service login credentials securely.
 This requires you to ensure that they are changed frequently, of sufficient strength and complexity, different from any other passwords you may use, and not recorded in a format which could be accessed or guessed by others.
 If you suspect that your credentials have been compromised, you should notify Us immediately (see Section 16 below).
-We will not be liable for any personal information loss, theft or compromise where this can be attributed to your failure to secure your Service login credentials.

 11. Declaration of Personal Data Sub-Processors

 To make an informed decision on whether to provide your personal data to Us when using this Service, we need to make you aware of the organisations that act as Data Sub-Processors for Us, helping in the provision of the Service and its functionality.